jeabraham/hubitat-ac-solar-setback/README.md

    * If already lowered and `measuredExport < Low threshold`, it restores the original setpoint.
 3. **Manual Override**: Any physical user change to the setpoint stops further monitoring until the next day.
 4. **Sunset Reset**: At sunset, if still lowered (and not manually overridden), the original setpoint is restored.
-5. **Sunrise Reset**: Each sunrise clears all state so the cycle can run again the next evening.
+5. **Sunrise Reset**: Each sunrise clears all state so the cycle can run again the next afternoon.

 ## Example Scenario

 * **Offset** = 5 h before sunset, **High** = 3.5 kW, **Low** = 0.1 kW, **Δ** = 2°.
 * **Air Conditioning (AC) load** = 2.5 kW.

-1. At sunset−5 h, export = 0.8 kW → below High, keep checking.
+1. At sunset−5 h, export = 0.8 kW → below High (even if air conditioner is on 0.8 kW + 2.5 kW < 3.5kW), keep checking.
-2. Cloud passes, export jumps to 1.2 kW; with AC load added, `measuredExport = 1.2 + 2.5 = 3.7 kW` → >3.5 kW → lower setpoint by 2°.
+2. Cloud passes, export jumps to 1.2 kW; if AC is on `measuredExport = 1.2 + 2.5 = 3.7 kW` → >3.5 kW → lower setpoint by 2°.
-3. Cloud returns, export drops to 0.05 kW; `measuredExport = 0.05 + 2.5 = 2.55 kW` → still >Low threshold (0.1 kW) but \<High → no restore until below 0.1 kW.
+3. Cloud returns, export drops to 0.05 kW; `measuredExport = 0.05 + 2.5 = 2.55 kW` → still >Low threshold (0.1 kW) → no restore until below 0.1 kW.
-4. The air conditioner succesfully cools the house the extra 2°, so turns off
+4. The air conditioner succesfully cools the house the extra 2°, so turns off.
 5. As the sun lowers, the export again falls to 0.05 kW; `measuredExport = 0.05 + 0 = 0.05 kW` → <0.1 kW → restore original setpoint.
 5. Sunset arrives: if still lowered, setpoint resets automatically, monitoring stops.